AdobeDocs/analytics-platform.en/help/data-views/create-dataview2.md

 Besides creating metrics and dimensions from schema elements, you can also use standard components in your data views.

 [!UICONTROL Standard components] are components that are not generated from dataset schema fields but are instead system generated.
-Some system components are required in any Data View to facilitate reporting capabilities in Analysis Workspace while other system components are optional.
+Some system components are required in any data view to facilitate reporting capabilities in Analysis Workspace, while other system components are optional.

 ![](assets/standard-components.png)